setiodewo/node-uptime-local/README.md

 group by 1
 ```

-10. Arrange all visualization as you want.
+10. Arrange all visualizations as you want.

-11. Set time filter to `Last 6 hours` and auto refresh the dashboard every `1 minute`.
+11. Set time filter in dashboard to `Last 6 hours` and auto refresh the dashboard every `1 minute`.

+# What's next?

+1. Monitoring servers centralized.

+2. Monitoring resources' threshhold.

+3. Alert when resources' measurements are exceeding threshhold.